Mushymon/Basic-Calculator/README.md

 # Basic-Calculator
 A basic calculator that has a simple user interface.

-The basic calculator is programmed in Python 3.
+The basic calculator requires Python 2.7.

 How to use: Just run the calculator.py file and that should generate a GUI.